r-ogrady/demos/README.md

 We look at real and fake news, conduct exploratory analysis on the articles and then train and improve a classifier

 ## pizza_kg
-A few exercises with knowledge graphs, including defining rules for automatatic addition to kgs, SPARQL queries and measuring allignments between ontologies
+A few exercises with knowledge graphs, including defining rules for automatic addition to kgs, SPARQL queries and measuring alignments between ontologies